myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-08-29T02:46:54.423Z
+>
+> And above all both are Flutter apps, so SkyFeed and BlueskyDeck devs can seamlessly exchange technical ideas :)

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-08-29T02:42:21.625Z
+>
+> It differs from SkyFeed: SkyFeed is a very powerful client that includes Bluesky-specific custom feeds and statistics and so on, while BlueskyDeck is a more lightweight multi-column client

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-08-29T01:42:34.895Z
 >
 > I see :) Since there is currently no endpoint to retrieve the activities of our following users, @blueskydeck.com would need to have a database to store the data retrieved from Firehose (also needs account management).
 But interesting idea anyway!